It can be hard to save enough for retirement, but it’s never too late to give your pension pot a boost.

 Almost everyone is eligible for the State Pension which provides a good base to build your retirement fund on.

-The new State Pension offers £221.20 per week in the 2024/25 tax year, although only those who meet the National Insurance requirements qualify for the full amount.
+The new State Pension pays £230.25 per week in the 2025/26 tax year, although only those who meet the National Insurance requirements qualify for the full amount.
 That means that pension contributions must have been paid for at least 35 years, while those with gaps in their National Insurance record – perhaps because of time spent abroad or periods of self-employment on low earnings – may not receive a full State Pension.

-Curious about how to increase your State Pension?
-Everyone who's approaching pension age should firstly ask for a pension forecast online.
+You can check how much State Pension you're on track for.
+If your State Pension forecast shows you’re not on course for the full amount you can find details here of how you may be able to increase how much you will get.
 You may be able to top up your National Insurance record by making voluntary contributions.
 Start by requesting your National Insurance record to establish whether it's possible to fill in the gaps.

 The cost of topping up is subsidised by the Government, so it can be an effective way to increase your pension pot.
 The amount you'll have to pay and the periods for which you can make extra payments will vary according to your individual records.